supermitch/Chinese-Postman/README.md

 I wrote this program to solve the
 [Chinese Postman problem](http://en.wikipedia.org/wiki/Route_inspection_problem).

+Described as:

+> The **Chinese Postman Problem**, or "route inspection problem"
+> is to find a shortest closed circuit that visits every edge of a
+> (connected) undirected graph.

 The solution is roughly a three-step process:

 1. Determine if the graph has an [Eularian Path](http://en.wikipedia.org/wiki/Eulerian_path)